The 5 Steps to Job Analysis Success

 2. Review Inefficiencies

-Most jobs aren’t analyzed frequently enough to keep up with technological advancements, changing responsibilities, and team developments.
+Most jobs aren’t analysed frequently enough to keep up with technological advancements, changing responsibilities, and team developments.
 Review the current job description with a worker or manager to determine how the role has changed:

 Do they no longer complete certain tasks?